hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 We've had basically the same ad campaign for the past ten years!
 When some of the newer brands took part of our market share, we didn't react to protect ourselves.
 That's why sales are declining.
-KENJI: Hmm¡­ I see.
+KENJI: Hmmâ€¦ I see.
 And what other problems are you having?
 SOPHIE: Well, another problem is our media mix.
 We place almost all our ads in women's fashion magazines.
-We've created a sophisticated campaign for L'Amour, but now we need to rethink our strategy to reach a larger¡ªand younger¡ªaudience.
+We've created a sophisticated campaign for L'Amour, but now we need to rethink our strategy to reach a largerâ€”and youngerâ€”audience.
 KENJI: And how are you planning to do that?
 SOPHIE: Well, at our management retreat last year, we agreed that Belle Vie has to develop a more aggressive media plan.
 We talked about TV spots and in-store promotions, but we've failed to follow up on these ideas.